Oxo Tower PopArc Architectural Wall Model

 architectural branding embedded into form

-Rendered as wall-mounted architectural art, the building becomes instantly recognisable — a visual shorthand for interwar modernity, industry, and London’s riverside architecture.
+Presented against a vibrant background, the building's three-dimensional form becomes instantly recognisable — the plaster relief set against saturated colour creates a visual shorthand for interwar modernity, industry, and London's riverside architecture.

 Craft, framing, and finish